Cell decision-making through the lens of Bayesian learning: Connection between Hierarchical Fokker-Planck equation and Bayesian learning process

 From Eq. (\ref{hier2}), if we integrate once over $\mathbf{X}$ it follows

 and working further on the equations

 To isolate the slow degree of freedom, we further separate Eq. (\ref{hier3}) as follows:

 which are the equations for the slow degree of freedom and the coupling, respectively.
 Thus, Eqs. (\ref{diff1}), (\ref{diff3}) and (\ref{diff4}) are the ones to be analyzed.
-The general solution of Eq. (\ref{diff3}) is
+Now, we try to establish the connection between Hierarchical Fokker-Planck equations and steady-state Bayesian learning when the internal variable is one-dimensional.
+The general solution of Eq. (\ref{diff3}) in one dimension can be written as

 where $f_{0}$ is a positive constant.
-If we have information about the drift term $K_{2}\left(\mathbf{X}\right)$ and diffusion coefficient $\sigma_{22}\left(\mathbf{X}\right)$, we can easily calculate the probability distribution of the internal variables from Eq.(\ref{solsep}), which is independent of the fast variable.
+If we have information about the drift term $K_{2}\left(\tilde{X}_i\right)$ and diffusion coefficient $\sigma_{22}\left({X}_i\right)$, we can easily calculate the probability distribution of the internal variables from Eq.~(\ref{solsep}), which is independent of the fast variable.
+So, comparing the Eq.~(\ref{trans2}) and Eq.~(\ref{solsep}) one can get

-In the section of Bayesian learning, we have calculated the steady state distribution $P\left(\mathbf{X}\right)$ that depends on the mutual information between internal and external variables.
-Using this, we will establish the relationship among the microenvironmental entropy $S\left(\mathbf{Y}|\mathbf{X}=\mathbf{x}\right)$ and the physical force of internal states $K_{2}\left(\mathbf{X}\right)$, and corresponding diffusion present in the system $\sigma_{22}$.
-Comparing the Eq.~(\ref{trans2}) and Eq.~(\ref{solsep}) one can get